We have lots of superb new fan artwork in the

 clothesinfurnace.
 He sends us these details:

-public screening.
+screening.
 So, people cannot purchase tickets or just show up.
-I am
+I am personally

-personally funding a private screening but am opening that screening up to fans
+funding a private screening but am opening that screening up to fans on a

 weekend, so this is how I choose to celebrate.
 However, those that want to come